 Section 396.13 – this section requires drivers to inspect their commercial vehicle prior driving it.
 This includes ensuring that the truck is in safe operating condition and to review the last driver inspection report (pursuant to above).
 A driver then must review and determine that any defects or deficiencies were repaired, and then sign the report affirming same.

 Victims Injured Due to Mechanical Defects in New Mexico Trucking Accidents May be Entitled to Compensation for FMCSA Violations

 If a FMCSA violation resulted in a mechanical failure which caused a New Mexico trucking accident, a victim may have a cause of action against the negligent truck driver and trucking company.
-Call our experienced Albuquerque trucking accident attorneys at the Caruso Law Offices, P.C. to learn what we can do for you by dialing (505) 883-5000.
+Call our experienced Albuquerque trucking accident attorneys at the NM Truck Accident Attorneys to learn what we can do for you by dialing (505) 883-5000.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.